DufengWang/neighborapp1/README.md

  1. Login/Authentification
  2. Edit Profile
  3. Add Friends: send out request to specific user, accept/decline request, search if a user exists or not
- 4. Contacts: contingent on add friends
+ 4. Contacts: contingent on add friends, ability to view contacts' information
- 5. SOS Button: alert every one in the network
+ 5. SOS Button: alert every one in the network (when user is on the protected endpoint)

 Future Features:
  1. Live Chat Room